Chemical Agent Identification Sets

 The CAIS most commonly encountered are flamed sealed glass vials from the M1 Detonation Kit.
 The kit contained 48 vials individually packed in cardboard tubes shipped in a heavy metal container.
 These vials, which are 1 inch in diameter and 7½ inches long, contain 1.4 ounces of liquid that is dilute mustard, lewisite, chloropicrin, or concentrated phosgene.

-What should I do if I find or think I have found a CAIS?
+- What should I do if I find or approached a CAIS?

 The military will arrange for the collection, assessment, transportation and disposal of the CAIS.
-CAIS that contain dilute chemical agents or concentrated phosgene may be sent directly to an EPA permitted treatment, storage, disposal facility (TSDF) as hazardous waste, or may be destroyed on site using the Single CAIS Accessing and Neutralization System (SCANS) or the Rapid Response System with wastes sent to the TSDF for destruction.
+CAIS that contain dilute chemical agents or concentrated phosgene may be sent directly to an Environmental Protection Agency permitted treatment, storage, disposal facility (TSDF) as hazardous waste, or may be destroyed on site using the Single CAIS Accessing and Neutralization System (SCANS).

-DON’T FORGET– CAIS should be considered dangerous and should not be touched.
-CAIS can be found on d at active and former military installations, particularly areas used for training.
+CAIS should be considered dangerous and should not be touched.
+CAIS can be found at active and former military installations, particularly areas used for training.

-RECOGNIZE: Recognize when you may have encountered CAIS and that the chemicals that CAIS may contain, even if solidified, can cause serious injury.
+Recognize - when you may have encountered CAIS and that the chemicals that CAIS may contain, even if solidified, can cause serious injury.

-RETREAT: Do not touch, move or disturb it, but carefully leave the area.
+Retreat - Do not approach, touch, move or disturb it, but carefully leave the area.